GreyNewfie/GreyNewfie/README.md

 ### 🤔 About me

-I’m a software developer with a background in account management and customer success, so I care just as much about people and communication as I do about clean, effective code.
+I’m a software developer with a background in account management and customer success, so I care just as much about people and communication as I do about writing clean, effective code.

-I really enjoy interacting with people and learning how they use technology.
-That curiosity has led me to take on developer relations opportunities where I connect with users, gather feedback, and share insights with our team to improve the product.
-I also love helping demo our tools to other developers and seeing how they can make their work more efficient and enjoyable.
+I really enjoy connecting with people and learning how they use technology.
+That’s led me to take on some developer relations work where I chat with users, gather feedback, and bring their ideas back to the team.
+In my current work, I love that I get to show other developers what we’re building and helping them see how our tools can make their work easier.

-Most of my work has focused on the frontend, where I enjoy using JavaScript, TypeScript, and React to build clean, responsive interfaces.
-I’ve also contributed to backend tasks involving AWS services, Terraform, and DynamoDB, which has helped me better understand how the pieces of a product come together behind the scenes.
+Most of my day-to-day work is on the frontend, building clean and responsive interfaces with JavaScript, TypeScript, and React.
+I also get to dive into backend work now and then, using AWS services, Terraform, and DynamoDB, which has helped me understand how everything fits together behind the scenes.

-I’m a naturally curious person who loves collaborating, sharing ideas, and finding smart ways to solve problems with technology.
+I’m curious by nature and love collaborating, learning new things, and building products that make a real difference for the people who use them.
 Feel free to reach out to me!

 ### 📫 How to reach me
  - [LinkedIn](https://www.linkedin.com/in/danny-simms-2a14631a4/)